Prajjwal-Chauhan/NeetCode-Solutions/README.md

 # Neetcode Solutions

 This repository contains my solutions to coding problems from the Neetcode platform.
-Each problem has been solved and implemented in various Time and space compleixities, providing a diverse range of solutions and a better understandings.
+Each problem has been solved and implemented in various time and space complexities, providing a diverse range of solutions and a better understanding.

 ## Table of Contents